Synthetic-Dev/Roact-Modules/README.md

 A repository for all my Roact Components and Elements

 ## Usage
-Feel free to taken and use the Components and Elements as you please.
+Feel free to take and use the Components and Elements as you please.